 - See which employers offer high school internships and volunteer opportunities

-Kaiser Permanente Northwest: Kaiser Permanente’s booth has included the patient simulators (manikins) used by many health care professionals to practice their procedures.
-Students can also talk with Kaiser Permanente representatives about the organization’s internships and scholarship opportunities for high school students.
+Kaiser Permanente Northwest: Kaiser Permanente's booth includes the patient simulators (manikins) used by many health care professionals to practice their procedures.
+Students can also talk with Kaiser Permanente representatives about the organization’s paid four-week long summer exploration program called KP YEAH! and scholarship opportunities for high school students.

-Legacy: Last year, Legacy brought child-and infant-sized manikins, and it talked about nursing education leading to nursing careers working with both adult and pediatric patients.
-Students also learned about AV and software careers through Legacy.
+Legacy Health: Legacy also typically brings child-and infant-sized manikins.
+Legacy employees love to talk about nursing education leading to nursing careers working with both adult and pediatric patients.
+Students also can learn about AV and software careers through Legacy.

 OHSU: Oregon Health & Science University is a major presence in the Northwest, both as a health care provider and an educational institution.
 OHSU will have a big footprint at this year’s Health Care Zone, featuring career paths such as physician, nurse, paramedic, radiation therapy, neuroscience research, rehabilitation services and many more.